Grounding Everything in Tokens for Multimodal Large Language Models: GETok: Grounding Everything in Tokens

 \textbf{Format Reward.} This reward enforces a minimal schema on per-instance \texttt{<offset>} tokens containing \texttt{<box>} and \texttt{<seg>} serializations, as we find that the \texttt{<think>} preamble provides negligible benefit for offsets.

 \textbf{Point Refinement Reward.} This reward assesses point-level refinement with a ternary score $s_{k,p} \in \{-1,0,1\}$ per point: $-1$ for moves that leave the ground-truth mask, $+1$ for corrections that enter the mask, stay inside it, or perform a valid deletion, and $0$ otherwise.
 A deletion is counted as valid only when \del\ is predicted and no point in the $3\times3$ neighborhood of the original position lies inside the ground-truth mask.
-The instance-level reward is obtained by averaging scores over all points of that instance.

 \textbf{Box Refinement Reward.} This reward measures the IoU gain between the initial and refined bounding boxes.
-For each instance, we assign a positive reward when the refined box increases \emph{bounding boxes} IoU over the initial prediction, and zero otherwise.
+For each instance, we assign a positive reward when the refined box increases the bounding box IoU over the initial prediction, and zero otherwise.

-\textbf{Mask IoU Gain Reward.} This reward favors large IoU improvements by measuring the relative gain, defined as the IoU improvement from the initial proposal to the refined result normalized by the maximum possible improvement.
+\textbf{Mask IoU Gain Reward.} This reward favors larger IoU improvements by measuring the relative gain, defined as the IoU improvement from the initial proposal to the refined result, normalized by the maximum possible improvement.